AMVARA-CONSULTING/dashboard_bap/README.md

 http://git.amvara.de/daimler/dip-more-2.0/blob/master/CHANGELOG.md

+## URL Params

+If you want to avoid the Access Code inside a production environment you can add ?bypass to the URL to omit it.

 ## Development server

 Run `ng serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.